aiiddqd/content-kit/README.md

 - add more css utilities

 ## long term
+- make patterns library with ZeroCode (as post type)
 - make addon for Spectra
-- make addon for Formello
-- make patterns library with ZeroCode (as post type)

 # dev
 to compile scss over all subfolders